 Board Diversity Matrix

-zirorony manni

-Total Number of Directors - 11
+Total Number of Directors 11

-Fen nale Male Non-Binary Did Not Disclose Gender
+Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 7 7 4 0 0
+Directors 7 4 0 0

 Part II: Demographic Background

-African American or Black () 2 0 0
+African American or Black 0 2 0 0

-Alaskan Native or Native American (0 0 0
+Alaskan Native or Native American 0 0 0 0

-Asian (0 0 0
+Asian 0 0 0 0

-Hispanic or Latinx • 1 0 0 0
+Hispanic or Latinx 1 0 0 0

-Native Hawaiian or Pacific Islander (0 0 0
+Native Hawaiian or Pacific Islander 0 0 0 0

-White (3 2 0 0
+White 6 2 0 0

-Two or More Races or Ethnicities (0 0 0
+Two or More Races or Ethnicities 0 0 0 0

-LGBTQ+ , 1 1 0 0
+LGBTQ+ 1 1 0 0

-Did Not Disclose Demographic Background (0 0 0
+Did Not Disclose Demographic Background 0 0 0 0

 Stockholder Recommendations for Director.
 The Committee will consider candidates for director recommended by our stockholders.
 All recommendations by stockholders for potential director candidates must include written materials with respect to the potential candidate and be sent to Christa A. D'Alimonte, Executive Vice President, General Counsel and Secretary, Paramount Global, 1515 Broadway, New York, NY 10036.
 Our Guidelines and Nominating and Governance Committee Charter set forth certain criteria for director qualifications and Board composition that stockholders should consider when making a recommendation.
 These criteria include an expectation that directors have substantial accomplishments in their professional backgrounds, are able to make independent, analytical inquiries, and exhibit practical wisdom and mature judgment.
-Our directors should also possess the highest personal and professional ethics, integrity and values and be committed to promoting the long-term interests of our stockholders.
-Director candidates recommended by stockholders who meet the director qualifications, which are described more fully in our Guidelines and Nominating and Governance Committee Charter, will be considered by the Chair of the Committee, who will present the information on the candidate to the entire Committee.
+Our directors should also possess the highest personal and professional ethics, integrity and values and be committee Charter, will be considered by the Chair of the Committee, who will present the information on the candidate to the entire Committee.
 Director candidates recommended by stockholders will be considered by the Committee in the same manner as any other candidate.